Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 Please know we're always here if you notice anything else or just want to share suggestions.
 Your perspective makes our products better for everyone.

+---
+### Can I Use Alexa to Voice Control SwitchBot Mini Robot Vacuum K10+ to Clean a Specific Room?

+Sorry, currently it is not possible to use Alexa or Google Assistant to clean individual rooms by voice-control.
+We apologize for being unable to fulfill your request, and we will submit it to our product development department as a potential future project aimed at enhancing the product.
+Thank you for your cooperation.
+As an alternative, you can use the "Schedule" function of Mini Robot Vacuum K10+ with SwitchBot App.
+If you have any questions about Amazon Alexa, please get in touch with Amazon.